gisbymonica/gisbymonica.github.io/docs/resume.md

    LinkedIn Profile: https://www.linkedin.com/in/monicamohan/
    ArcGIS Online: https://monicamohan.maps.arcgis.com/
    Medium: https://medium.com/monicamohangis/
-   Last updated: July 2021
+   Last updated: June 2022
 ```
 ***

 ####  Profile

-> **Certified GIS developer - with 3 years of professional experience in geospatial technologies and 4 years of hands-on education in Geoinformatics.Versatile and well-versed in open source and ESRI GIS technologies.Highly passionate about employing Machine Learning techniques and Artificial Intelligence in GIS.**
+> **Certified GIS developer - with 4 years of professional experience in geospatial technologies and 4 years of hands-on education in Geoinformatics.
+Versatile and well-versed in open source and ESRI GIS technologies.
+Highly enterprising individual who drives the team forward to deliver solutions to location-centric business problems.
+Passionate about employing Machine Learning techniques and Artificial Intelligence in GIS.**

 ***